j-dolenc/BeTernaGitWS/README.md

 bottom left, there is a button for creating branches.
 I am writing this in dev branch.
 After you create the branch it still point to the same point as main.

+To avoid merge conflicts, just use new files for your new features XD